wordshaker/jesswhite_4/_posts/2018-04-09-impactfuldashboardspart1-post.md

 Previously when trying to find out what needed to go on a dashboard, I would ask the stakeholders of the feature or project what they wanted or needed to see on a dashboard.
 Though the intentions were right, this would lead to metrics that weren't useful and dashboards that were largely ignored.
 If they had metrics that were more useful or clear, a few problems may have been averted or spotted earlier.

 Talking to the stakeholders was the right thing to do, but the questions needed framing in a different way.
-It's often easy to think of what we want but it takes a lot of thought to determine wht we need and often, we only find out what we need through experience.
+It's often easy to think of what we want but it takes a lot of thought to determine what we need and often, we only find out what we need through experience.

 These conversations are lead by the type of dashboards that are being created and their purpose.

 **High level business intelligence or management information dashboards**

 These boards are to aid and monitor strategic or tactical goals within a business.
-As such we want to cover the objectives of these intiatives and whether there are problems that may need early intervention.
+As such we want to cover the objectives of these initiatives and whether there are problems that may need early intervention.

 Some of the questions you may ask your stakeholder(s) for these dashboards include:

 > What are the company objectives?

-If this is a Business Intelligence (BI) style dashboard it is going to be primarlily concerned with how well the business is meeting the goals agreed by investors, upper management and directors.
+If this is a Business Intelligence (BI) style dashboard it is going to be primarily concerned with how well the business is meeting the goals agreed by investors, upper management and directors.
 These metrics will be used to aid decisions about the focuses of the company, how they can progress, grow and stay afloat.
-By determiing what the company objectives are that need to be monitored, we can determine what success would look like, and the elements that might be a risk to these objectives.
+By determining what the company objectives are that need to be monitored, we can determine what success would look like, and the elements that might be a risk to these objectives.

-Managment Information (MI) have projects aiding in the success of these overall objectives.
-Again by knowing which company objective these intiatves are targeted at aiding, we can measure to determine the effect its having on the overall company objective.
+Management Information (MI) have projects aiding in the success of these overall objectives.
+Again by knowing which company objective these initiatives are targeted at aiding, we can measure to determine the effect its having on the overall company objective.

 > What are the KPI’s of your project

-KPI is an acroynm that stands for [Key Performance Indicator]().
+KPI is an acronym that stands for [Key Performance Indicator]().
 Most company plans and objectives will have KPI's associated with them.
-Again by having measurements associated with these, the succcess of the intiatives can be monitored as well as their progress.
+Again by having measurements associated with these, the success of the initiatives can be monitored as well as their progress.
 If it doesn't look like a KPI is going to be met, reactive measures can be taken.

 > How might this initiative fail?

 This is the trickiest one to broach out of the three, but is useful for pretty much every dashboard you will create.
 Much like with our car dashboard - we want to know when something is failing, especially if we might have something we can do about it or measures to take to minimise the impact of the damage.

 No one likes to think about failure, but no one is going to be more aware of the ways it may fail than the experts of the domain.
-Much like a car manufacturer, who designed and built the car you are driving, have thought about the failures a car may have and put in alerts around that, those working directly with or a domain or that have thought of an initative will probably have a better idea of possible failures.
+Much like a car manufacturer, who designed and built the car you are driving, have thought about the failures a car may have and put in alerts around that, those working directly with or a domain or that have thought of an initiative will probably have a better idea of possible failures.

 **Execution dashboards (operations/development)**